ivatra/automata-todo/README.md

-# Utter Todo — Full-stack CI/CD Example
+# AutomataTodo — Full-stack CI/CD Example

 This repository is a full-stack example app (a TODO app) built as a Turborepo monorepo.
 It demonstrates: